Thinking About Making the Switch to Solar for Your Business? 2021 might be the best time.

 For this reason, business owners who find themselves deliberating between making the switch to solar should consider installation sooner rather than later.
 Switching to solar now means a better percentage for a longer period of time which can also mean a shortened payback period and increased Return-On-Investment.

 Bonus!
 The Tax Reform Bill modifies bonus depreciation to allow 100% expensing for property placed in service after September 27, 2017, and before January 1, 2023.
 By increasing bonus depreciation to 100 percent, the new tax bill essentially allows eligible entities to deduct the entire allowable tax basis of the system in the first year of operation.
 Under the federal Modified Cost Recovery System (MACRS), businesses may recover investments in certain properties through depreciation deductions.
 MACRS establishes a lifespan for various types of property over which the property may be depreciated.
 For PV systems, the taxable basis of the equipment must be reduced by 50% of any federal tax credits associated with the system.

 Thinking Green (and We Aren’t Talking Cash This Time)

 While saving money on costly utility bills is, perhaps, the most beneficial quality of switching to solar for your business, the green effects of solar are equally as important—but to the world as a whole.
 As more people and businesses switch to solar energy, our reliance on fossil fuels decreases—making our world a healthier, happier place.
 Plus, what’s more, reputable than being a green business?

 Let our Coachella Valley Commercial Solar Team Increase Your Profit Margin!

-If you’re ready to make your business a green one, it’s time to get in touch with our Coachella Valley commercial solar experts at Renova Energy!
+If you’re ready to make your business green, it’s time to contact our Coachella Valley commercial solar experts at Renova Energy!

-Call Renova Energy today and let us provide you with a FREE consultation!
+Contact Renova Energy today, and let us provide you with a FREE consultation!